dmfrodrigues/feup-lbaw-sessions/02-postgresql/README.md

     - Connection > Host name/address: db.fe.up.pt
     - Connection > Port: 5432
     - Connection > Maintenance database: postgres
-    - Connection > Username: up201906000 (use your student number)
+    - Connection > Username: lbaw21gg (use your group ID)
-    - Connection > Password: (use your DB password; this is NOT your Sigarra password)
+    - Connection > Password: (use your DB password)
 4. Press "Save", and now click the new entry "lbaw-remote"
 5. Go to Servers > lbaw-remote > Databases
 6. You will see an enormous list of databases, most of which you can't double-click; find the one with your group ID `lbaw21gg`; this is your deployment database